Barking

 Barking at Sounds

-If your dog reacts to/barks at sounds, you can first try a white nose machine, box fan, or music.
-There are even CDs designed to calm dogs available from www.throughadogsear.com and www.harpofhope.com (the Animal Therapy edition).
+If your dog reacts to/barks at sounds, you can first try a white noise machine, box fan, or music.
+There are even CDs designed to calm dogs available from iCalmPet and many other sources.

-More likely though, you will need to desensitize your dog to the sound that scares him.
+More likely, though, you will need to desensitize your dog to the sound that scares him.
 And, yes, even though your dog may bark aggressively at the sound of a truck or motorcycle, it’s almost certain that he is doing it to drive “the scary thing” away.
 To desensitize your dog to a particular sound, try playing tapes of the offending noise at a very low volume, treat, treat, treat, and treat again, until your dog is okay with the noise at that volume.
 Gradually turn up the volume.
-There are even tapes made for this purpose.
-Legacy Canine carries some at https://bit.ly/3u8zBWz.

 Another method is to label objects and noises that your dog is worried about.
 Create groups of labels (e.g., all people are “neighbors”, all motorized vehicles are “trucks”, etc).
 Every time your dog shows any interest in something they hear, give it a label (“that’s just a truck”), using a happy, sing-song voice and give your dog treats.
 Your dog will begin to think that a truck is a truck is a truck and is nothing to be concerned about.